 QUESTION: Hi.
 We have a 32 ft RV that is 13 ft high.
-I am looking for a GPS / mapping app for my iPad that shows the height of bridges.
+I am looking for a mapping/GPS app for my iPad that shows the height of bridges.
 I was using “GPS DRIVE” over the weekend and it sent us on roads that had very low clearance (11 ft).
 We had to backup the RV to find a turn around place.
 Do you know of something we can use?
 Thank you for your time. – Laura S. from Lockport, New York

-What I did find were a couple of apps that appeared to give you all of the information you need to find the bridge heights across the country.
+What I did find were a couple of navigation apps that appeared to give you all of the information you need to find the bridge heights across the country.
 The first app is called Low Clearance Locations and the second is called Camp & RV – Tent Camping to RV Parks.
-However, while these apps appear to give you the information you want, they don’t necessarily integrate with any kind of navigation which is a major bummer.
+However, while these apps appear to give you the information you want, they don’t necessarily integrate with any kind of maps navigation which is a major bummer.

 The best all-in-one solution